11 Ways To Screen Garden From Overlooking Neighbours

 Not only are these a simple way to add more colour and interest to the garden, but they can also be a great tool to add more privacy.
 When installed along a fence, for example, decorative panels can block the view from in between panels while also creating an artistic focal point in the environment.

-Screening your garden is not just a visual thing, as sound can also impact your privacy too.
+Screening your garden is not just a visual thing, as sound can also impact your privacy.
 While you may not be able to see your neighbours, you can likely hear them and vice versa.

-Screening your garden from overlooking neighbours does not have to hinder your garden design – it can actually enhance it.
-With some careful planning, you can screen your garden effectively and stylishly so you want to spend more time outdoors.
+Being able to screen garden from overlooking neighbours does not have to hinder your garden design; it can actually enhance it.
+With some careful planning, you can screen garden from overlooking neighbours effectively and stylishly, so you will want to spend more time enjoying the outdoors.

 Mix and Match

-Choosing a mix-and-match range of garden screening methods allows you to develop a dynamic and appealing space which also offers high levels of privacy.
+Choosing a mix-and-match range of ways to screen garden from overlooking neighbours allows you to develop a dynamic and appealing space which also offers high levels of privacy.
 By relying on a varied combination, you can develop your own personal style and put a unique stamp on your environment, while also preventing your neighbours from looking in.

 Use this as an opportunity to get creative and try a mixture of climbing plants, fences, and water features for all-around garden shielding.